bbranndonn/lifetracker/README.md

 Production: [lifetracker-liart.vercel.app](https://lifetracker-liart.vercel.app/)

-*(Sign-in is limited to approved accounts — the public landing page shows this preview.)*
+*(Sign-in is limited to approved accounts — the public landing page shows screenshots of the tool.)*

 ---